IMTI

 Local workstation-based microservices development

 Developing on our local workstations has always been a conceptual challenge for my team when it comes to remote data access.
 Local workstation-based development of services that intend to connect to a wide range of remote services that may have no options for external connections poses a challenge.
 Mirroring the entire development environment is possible in many cases, just not practical.
-In days before Kubernetes, writing code in IDEs on our local workstation meant we had only a few options for developing server-side-API-style services that needed to connect to a database.

 High Traffic JSON Data into Elasticsearch on Kubernetes